silencesys/lindat-tei/src/guidelines/text-structure.md

 <title>Epist.</title>, 102 (VIII, 257-8)</bibl></ref>
 </cit>
 ```
 For other sources above example should be used.
-Note that `ref` element does contain other more specifyig elements like
+Note that `ref` element does contain other more specifying elements like
 title, author and bible.
 These elements were also used for bibliography, [see](./bibliography.md).
 The `target` attribute
 is also refering to the unique ID used in the bibliographic section of our document.